izikeros/blog/content/posts/notes/git_pre_commit_hooks.md

 ---
 date: '2021-10-08'
+modified: 2022-09-01
 status: published
-suggested_tags: commit, github, hook, pre, sh, yaml, git
 summary: Pre-commit is a convenient framework to manage git hooks.
-Uses configuration in yaml file, handle the installation of required hooks and tools.
+Uses configuration in the yaml file, handle the installation of required hooks and tools.
 tags: best-practices, commit, git, GitHub, hooks, management, project
 title: Pre-commit hooks
 slug: git-pre-commit-hooks
 category: note
 ---

-Pre-commit is convenient framework to manage git hooks.
-Uses configuration in yaml file, handle installation of required hooks and tools.
+Pre-commit is a convenient framework to manage git hooks.
+Uses configuration in YAML file, handles the installation of required hooks and tools.

 # Pre-commit
 repo with [hooks](https://github.com/pre-commit/pre-commit-hooks) to be used with [pre-commit](https://pre-commit.com/)